 The basic rules are generally the same as classic Blackjack, with the objective to have a sum of cards that are close, or equal, to twenty-one, without surpassing it.
 The values of the cards are the same, e.g. the court cards are worth 10, the Aces worth 1 or 11, and the rest according to their numbers.
 The players also compete against the dealer, who has a single hand, dealt with one card facing up.

 The major difference comes at the start of the game where the player can choose up to five hands to play (some online casino games limit it to three).

 Each of these hands can have different wagers and different strategies employed, and are played one by one, from the first to last, against the dealer’s single hand.

-During each turn, players can increase their wagers, and/or play it safe, according to the strength of their individual hands.
+During each turn, players of land based or online casino gambling can increase their wagers, and/or play it safe, according to the strength of their individual hands.

 Once all of the hands are dealt, and the bets are made, the dealer plays their hand as usual, though against each of the players multiple hands, losing or winning accordingly.
 The player will likewise be paid out for each winning hand.

 - The best strategies for the classic game also apply to Multi-hand Blackjack.
 These include hitting on a “soft” 17, taking insurance in case the dealer draws 21, splitting on eg. two court cards or Aces and avoiding betting large amounts to make up for loses.